(This article is current as of January 1, 2019)

 Mummy Confession: I’m an avid deal-seeker on anything and everything I buy, and I like to pass the ways I’ve found to save and even make a little back on, too!

 Disclosure– For some of these links (Survey and Cashback sites), I will receive points or rewards for friend referrals.
-This in no way affects my opinions of these pages, and I have only posted ones from which I have actually redeemed and received rewards from already, so I know they are legitimate sites.
-If you do not want to use the links below, feel free to type their page into your browser and sign up that way 🙂 This post also contains affiliate banners and links.
+This in no way affects my opinions of these pages, and I have only posted ones from which I have actually signed up with, so I know they are legitimate sites.
+If you do not want to use the links below, feel free to type their page into your browser and sign up that way 🙂 This post also contains affiliate banners and links which means I make a commission off of qualifying purchases.
 See my disclosure policy for details.

 Free Trial Periods